masiucd/nutri-calc/README.md

 ## Functions <a name = "functions"></a>

+Functions in `Javascript` is so called `first class objects`.

+They are treated as any object in `JS` and can be passed around like any value in `JS`.

+- Pass function as a argument
+- Assigned to variables and properties of other objects
+- Return as values from functions

 Code we save `(define)` functions and can use `(call)/invoke/run` later with a function name.

 **Execution context**